hellopradeep69/bspwm-config/README.md

 ## ⚠️ Warnings / Notes

+- Orginal created for linux mint user ! be aware if you use other distos
 - Running the setup will **overwrite existing configs** in `~/.config/`.
 Backups are created, but double-check before proceeding.
 - Some apps (e.g., `wezterm`) may not exist in your distro’s repos.
 You might need to install them manually.
 - Scripts from `scripts/` are copied into `~/.local/bin` and may **replace existing scripts** with the same name.
 - `starship.toml` and `.wezterm.lua` in your home directory will be **overwritten**.
 Backup your own configs first if needed.